Content Strategy Presentation Design UX Design Usability Testing

 Restoring choice in a system built for autopilot

 In ENTRANCE, using social media starts with a pause.
-I designed two features—setting an intention and a time limit before you scroll.
-Those moments help turn mindless habits into a conscious choices.
+I designed two features, setting intentions and time limits before you scroll.
+These moments help turn mindless habits into a conscious choices.

 Creating sensory cues to ground users in the present moment